Tag Archive for: Mesa County Libraries

 Fruita, CO Awarded the Colorado Downtown Excellence Award

-Here’s the press release direct from the City of Fruita.
 What a great award!
 This plaza space is right near one of our favorite places to dine in Fruita, the Hot Tomato!
-Here’s the link to their full article with a great aerial photo of the Mulberry Plaza. https://www.fruita.org/citymanager/page/fruita-co-awarded-colorado-downtown-excellence-award

-“On April 4, 2024, the City of Fruita was awarded the Colorado Downtown Excellence Award by Downtown Colorado Inc. (DCI) for the Mulberry Plaza and gathering space.
+“On April 4, 2024, the City of Fruita was awarded the Colorado Downtown Excellence Award for Pop-Up Innovation by Downtown Colorado Inc. (DCI) for the Mulberry Plaza and gathering space.
 This award celebrates excellence in Colorado downtowns and commercial districts, and the City of Fruita is excited to receive this recognition on a state-wide scale.
-Downtown Colorado Inc. is a non-profit, membership association committed to building better communities by providing assistance to Colorado downtowns, commercial districts, main streets, rural communities, and town centers.”
+Downtown Colorado Inc. is a non-profit, membership association committed to building better communities by providing assistance to Colorado downtowns, commercial districts, main streets, rural communities, and town centers.” – City of Fruita

 Palisade Sunday Farmers Market is a Winner